mal-coder/movie-api-java-spring/README.md

 ### 1. Create a REST service that accepts string “title” as input

 ### 2. Send request to a REST service for XML (important to use XML here, no cheating with Json directly).
-Here is an example for a query for “lost”: http://www.omdbapi.com/?t=lost&r=xml&apikey=<API key>
-### You can use any other open REST service if it provides an XML output.
+Here is an example for a query for “lost”: http://www.omdbapi.com/?t=lost&r=xml&apikey=<API key>.
+You can use any other open REST service if it provides an XML output.
 If you do, please provide instructions for the configuration (if API keys are required, etc.)
 ### 3. Transform XML to a JSON and return the data